 Help children eat healthier by making vegetables and fruits a part of their everyday lives.
 Children should:

 Eat a mix of different vegetables and fruit each day.
 It is important to have at least one dark green vegetable (like broccoli, romaine lettuce, green peas and spinach) and one orange vegetable (like sweet potatoes, carrots and winter squash) each day.
-Frozen and canned vegetables are generally as nutritious as fresh.
+Frozen and canned vegetables are generally as nutritious as fresh vegetables.

 Choose vegetables and fruit prepared with little or no added fat, sugar or salt.
 Vegetables that are steamed, baked or stir-fried are better choices than deep fried.